 - Provides a visible but discreet feedback channel that doesn’t get in the way of users performing other useful actions

-- Delivers feedback into a private channel that works for you, rather than users airing problems on social media
+- Delivers feedback into a private channel under your control, rather than users publicly discussing problems on social media

 In this example, the feedback form helps you spot usability problems: